What Happens When You Marry Your Homie | Why couples that laugh together last together

 On May 27, 2008, they moved back to LA.
 Two days later, Jevin won a game show.
 The way he sees it, that's how faith works.
 You take the step before you can see where your foot is going to land.
 Once we are willing to walk, the path gets built under our feet.

-When he wasn't sure about stand-up comedy, she pushed him into it.
+When he hesitated about stand-up, she pushed him.
 People called it gold.
-When the embarrassing pickup videos started going viral within 24 hours, she was right there.
-When the family started booking national commercials for Hyundai, T-Mobile, and Burlington, it was because they'd been building together long before anyone was watching.
+When the pickup videos went viral within 24 hours, she was right there.
+When the family started booking national campaigns with Hyundai, T-Mobile, and Burlington, it wasn’t luck, it was the result of what they’d already been building within their family culture.

 TL;DR: